 With an automatic top-up arrangement, the client always has you on hand to fix their problems.
 They’ll never run out of hours in their agreement, and you’ll never do work without being paid upfront.

 You and I, as IT professionals, know that an IT system is not self-maintaining.
 It doesn’t get installed, then run and run and run.
 It needs maintenance.
 It needs patching.
 It needs updating.

 Sadly, most client’s don’t want to pay for maintenance, patching, and updating.
 In fact, they don’t even want to pay you to fix things when they break.
 They just want it all to work.

 Unfortunately, that’s not the reality of IT.
-But you can make sure the client doesn’t experience the pain of things breaking by using their block-time agreements to proactively look for maintenance, patching, and updating work that needs doing—and do it!
+But you can make sure the client doesn’t experience the pain of things breaking by using hours from the monthly retainer to proactively look for maintenance, patching, and updating work that needs doing—and do it!

 - If you see a server is using lots of disk space, offer to remediate the issue before the server crashes.

 - Notice a printer that keeps failing?
 Quote the client for a new one and tell them they don’t have to worry about your time for installing it.
 It’s covered in the agreement.

 - The client is laboring away on an old version of Microsoft Office?
 Tell them you can install the latest version, system-wide, and take it from the agreed time.

 Clients who might have previously been reluctant to take these maintenance or upgrade steps, because they’re fearful of the cost, often seem much more comfortable doing this work if they’ve already paid for it through a monthly retainer.
 In fact, it’s a great idea when estimating hours for a monthly retainer to factor in this type of proactive work.
 It helps reflect a more true estimate of the hours you should be spending on their account, and it will also help satisfy the “I just want it to work” client who isn’t concerned with line items, but rather results.